- This event has passed.

-The number of indigenous people (representatives of First Nations) is almost 2 million.
+The number of indigenous people (First Nations) is almost 2 million.

 - Aborigines call their homeland the Land of the Midnight Sun.

-- The climate in northern Canada is characterized by severe, frosty winters and short summers.
+- The climate in northern Canada is characterized by severe, frosty winters and brief summers.

-- The main occupation that was common among indigenous peoples in the past centuries was farming.
-There was a trade in fur-bearing animal skins.
+- The main occupation common among indigenous peoples in the past centuries was farming.
+There was trade in animal furs.
 The Indians hunted animals in the endless local forests.